Artifact Evaluation Track

 - be self-contained (with the exception of pointers to external tools or libraries, which we will not consider being part of the evaluated artifact, but which we will try to use when evaluating the artifact)

-contain an HTML file called index.html that fully describes the artifact and includes (relative) links to the files (included in the archive) that constitute the artifact: include a getting started guide that should stress the key elements of your artifact and that should enable the reviewers to run, execute or analyze your artifact without any technical difficulty include step-by-step instructions (another section within index.html) on how you propose to evaluate your artifact where appropriate, include descriptions of and links to files (included in the archive) that represent expected outputs
+contain an HTML file called index.html and a specification of software and hardware requirements that fully describes the artifact and includes (relative) links to the files (included in the archive) that constitute the artifact: include a getting started guide that should stress the key elements of your artifact and that should enable the reviewers to run, execute or analyze your artifact without any technical difficulty include step-by-step instructions (another section within index.html) on how you propose to evaluate your artifact where appropriate, include descriptions of and links to files (included in the archive) that represent expected outputs

 contain the artifact itself, which may include, but is not limited to, source code, executables, data, a virtual machine image, and documents. (please use open formats for documents)